 Scott Beach, MD, is a faculty psychiatrist at Mass General and an Instructor in Psychiatry at Harvard Medical School.
 He has been awarded the Livingston and Dupont-Warren Fellowships by Harvard Medical School for his project examining galvanic skin response in heart failure patients with and without depression.
 He is an active co-investigator on multiple projects and has had ten articles published, in press, or submitted in the past 12 months.
-Scott’s areas of interest include QTc prolongation with psychotropic medications, the physiologic effects of depression in patients with heart disease, and catatonia.
+Dr. Beach’s areas of expertise include QTc prolongation with psychotropic medications, the physiologic effects of depression in patients with heart disease, and catatonia.

-James Januzzi, MD, is an Associate Professor of Medicine in the Division of Cardiology at Harvard Medical School, and the Director of the Cardiac Intensive Care Unit at MGH.
-He is a well-established researcher at Mass General with over 300 peer-reviewed research publications, over 100 review articles and chapters, and has edited 3 text books.
+James Januzzi, MD, is an Associate Professor of Medicine in the Division of Cardiology at Harvard Medical School, and the Director of the Cardiac Intensive Care Unit at Massachusetts General Hospital.
+He is a well-established researcher at Mass General with over 300 peer-reviewed research publications, over 100 review articles and chapters, and has edited three text books.
 He is internationally known as an expert in the study of biomarkers in patients with heart failure and other cardiac illnesses, and has served as a section editor on the recent American College of Cardiology/American Heart Association clinical practice guidelines for heart failure, and was the lead for the heart failure section for the Universal Definition of Myocardial Infarction Global Task Force.
-He has served as the primary cardiologist on projects for the CPRP for the past 9 years, including collaborative care depression and anxiety management trials in hospitalized cardiac patients, and studies of positive psychological states in persons with heart disease.
+He has served as the primary cardiologist on projects for the CPRP for the past nine years, including collaborative care depression and anxiety management trials in hospitalized cardiac patients, and studies of positive psychological states in persons with heart disease.

 Federico Gomez, MD, graduated from Universidad de los Andes in 2013 in Bogota, Colombia with a degree in Medicine and a minor in Biology.
 Federico is currently working as a Research Fellow at the CPRP, where he applies his expertise to participant screening and medical data collection and management.
 He also contributes to the presentation of study findings in publications and poster sessions.
 Prior to joining the CPRP, Federico conducted research concerning diabetes, cognition and memory.
 In the future, he intends to apply for a Psychiatry residency program.